emissary-ingress/emissary/user-guide/grpc.md

 ![](../../doc-images/gRPC-TLS-Originate.png)

-Ambassador Edge Stack can originate TLS with your gRPC service so the entire RPC channel is encyrpted.
+Ambassador Edge Stack can originate TLS with your gRPC service so the entire RPC channel is encrypted.
 To configure this, first get some TLS certificates and configure the server to open a secure channel with them.
-Using self-signed certs this can be done with openssl and adding a couple of lines to the server code.
+Using self-signed certs this can be done with OpenSSL and adding a couple of lines to the server code.

 ```diff
 def serve():